 Canada Announces a New Cap on Study Visa for 2025

-Canada announces a new cap on study visas for 2025 reducing 10 percent than 2024.
-Canada has announced a cap on study permit applications for 2025 at 550,162 starting from January 22, 2025.
+Canada New Rules For Student Visa 2025: Canada announces a new cap on study visas for 2025 reducing 10 percent than 2024.
+According to the new Canada student visa requirements 2025, Canada has announced a cap on study permit applications for 2025 at 550,162 starting from January 22, 2025.
 The step has been taken to manage the number of international students coming to Canada.
 IRCC (Immigration, Refugees and Citizenship Canada), official body that manages immigrants will process the applications till the cap is reached and return and refund the unprocessed applications.
 The study permit targets are divided into various categories, and graduate degree students and exempt applicants getting a substantial portion.
+Understanding these Canada study visa updates 2025 helps students to apply for a visa without any hassle and problems during the application process.

 This Story also Contains